acmdas/das_fieldstones/morefieldstones2018.md

 ## Speaking of Wealth or Power
 Thu, 28 Jun 2018

-"The only man who should speak of wealth or power is one who did not extend his hand when they were within his reach"&mdash;Don Colacho (Nicolás Gómez Dávila)
+“The only man who should speak of wealth or power is one who did not extend his hand when they were within his reach”—Don Colacho (Nicolás Gómez Dávila)

-## The Artist&rsquo;s Role
+## The Artist’s Role
 Wed, 27 Jun 2018

 “The artist’s role is to complete the circle that started with Adam and Eve.
 Her charge is to lead us back to Eden, not in the state of unconsciousness and dependence in which we stood before the Fall, but in full awareness of ourselves and our station, our mortality, and of the greater world around and within us.

-“The artist’s role is to make the unconscious conscious.”&mdash;[Steven Pressfield](https://stevenpressfield.com/2018/06/the-artists-journey-20/)
+“The artist’s role is to make the unconscious conscious.”—[Steven Pressfield](https://stevenpressfield.com/2018/06/the-artists-journey-20/)

 ## Poetry
 Fri, 29 Jun 2018

-"<strong>John Keating</strong>:  We don&rsquo;t read and write poetry because it&rsquo;s cute.
+“&&John Keating&&:  We don’t read and write poetry because it’s cute.
 We read and write poetry because we are members of the human race.
 And the human race is filled with passion.
 And medicine, law, business, engineering, these are noble pursuits and necessary to sustain life.
 But poetry, beauty, romance, love, these are what we stay alive for.
-To quote from Whitman, &ldquo;O me!
-O life! &rdquo;¦ of the questions of these recurring; of the endless trains of the faithless &rdquo;¦ of cities filled with the foolish; what good amid these, O me, O life?&rdquo; Answer.
-That you are here&mdash;that life exists, and identity; that the powerful play goes on and you may contribute a verse.
+To quote from Whitman, ’O me!
+O life! . . . of the questions of these recurring; of the endless trains of the faithless . . . of cities filled with the foolish; what good amid these, O me, O life?”
+Answer.
+That you are here—that life exists, and identity; that the powerful play goes on and you may contribute a verse.
 That the powerful play *goes on* and you may contribute a verse.
-What will your verse be?"&mdash;*Dead Poets Society (1989)* h/t [Epsilon Theory (Dr. Ben W. Hunt)](http://epsilontheory.com/clever-hans/)
+What will your verse be?”—*Dead Poets Society (1989)* h/t [Epsilon Theory (Dr. Ben W. Hunt)](http://epsilontheory.com/clever-hans/)

 ## Bloody Noses
 Wed, 04 Jul 2018